JanneMattila/powerplatform-demo/README.md

 - When "App A" is deployed/extracted with cascading enabled, it will trigger "App B" and "App C"
 - "App B" and "App C" have no dependencies (empty arrays)

+**Note:** The app names in `solution-groups.json` should **not** include number prefixes.
+The dropdown options in the workflows can include numbers for ordering (e.g., "1.
+LibraryTables"), but the JSON file uses the base app name without numbers.

 ## Workflows

 ### 1. Deploy Solution Workflow